HaywardMorihara/gh-tidy/README.md

 ```
 and it will checkout master/main, pull the latest, and clean up branches for you (with your permission, of course).

+If your repo doesn't _have_ a master/main branch, you can specify your trunk branch with the `--trunk <branchname>` parameter

 ## Troubleshooting
 If you get an error such as:
 ```sh